 | Do ChatGPT Free, Plus, Pro, or ChatGPT promo trials include API credits? | No. ChatGPT billing and API billing are separate systems. |

 | Are there any official zero-cost API surfaces left? | Yes.
-The Moderation endpoint is free, some specialized model pages still expose tiny Free-tier limits, and eligible organizations can get complimentary daily tokens on shared traffic. |
+Moderation is free, whisper-1 currently has a tiny Free model row, and eligible organizations can receive complimentary daily tokens on shared traffic. |

 | What is the normal paid starting point? | Prepaid Billing.
-OpenAI's current docs say new accounts are enrolled in it, and the minimum purchase is \$5. |
+OpenAI's current docs say new accounts are enrolled in it, and the minimum purchase is $5. |

 | What is the cheapest realistic model path once you do pay? | Start with a small model such as gpt-4o-mini, then use caching, Batch, or Flex before jumping to expensive frontier models. |